 a.
 Control and Status Lines.
 Five contacts for discrete control and five lines for indicating status shall be provided.
-Grounding a control line (or causing the indicator line to go to ground) referenced to the recorder's ground completes the circuit to activate a function as shown in Figure 10-99.
+Grounding a control line (or causing the indicator line to go to ground) referenced to the recorder's ground completes the circuit to activate a function as shown in Figure 10-109.

-Figure 10-99.
-Discrete Control and Indicator Functional Diagram b.
+Figure 10-109.
+Discrete Control and Indicator Functional Diagram

+- b.
 Record Command.
 Activated by toggle switch (normally closed position 0.55 volts or less), this discrete control commands the recorder to start recording.
-The recorder will remain in this mode until such time as the switch is set to normally open position.
+The recorder will remain in this mode until such time as the switch is set to the normally open position. - c.

-- c.
 Erase Command.
 Activated by momentary switch (0.55 volts or less, minimum duration of 100 ms), this discrete control commands the recorder to erase its user data and file directory memory provided the enable switch is also activated. - d.
 Declassify Command.
 Activated by momentary switch (0.55 volts or less, minimum duration of 100 ms), this discrete control causes the recorder to start the declassify procedure provided the enable switch is also activated. - e.
 Command Enable.
-Activated by momentary switch (0.55 volts or less) for either ERASE or DECLASSIFY discrete control to operate. - f.
+Activated by momentary switch (0.55 volts or less), this enables either the ERASE or DECLASSIFY discrete control to operate. - f.
 Bit Command.
 Activated by momentary switch (0.55 volts or less), this discrete control commands the recorder to start the built-in test (BIT) procedure. - g.
 Record Status.
-A record indication (ON) shall be active low 0.55 volts or less.
+A record indication (ON) shall be 0.55 volts or less.
 A non-record indication (OFF) will be an open circuit.
-Current limit of 60 milliamps required. - h.
+When asserted (ON) the current shall not exceed a limit of 60 milliamps. - h.
 BIT Status.
 A BIT indication (ON) shall be 0.55 volts or less.
 A non-BIT indication (OFF) will be an open circuit.
-Current limit of 60 milliamps required. - i.
+When asserted (ON) the current shall not exceed a limit of 60 milliamps. - i.
 Fault Status.
 A fault indication (ON) shall be 0.55 volts or less.
 A non-fault indication (OFF) will be an open circuit.
+When asserted (ON) the current shall not exceed a limit of 60 milliamps.

-Current limit of 60 milliamps required. - j.
+- j.
 Erase Status.
 An erase indication (ON) shall be 0.55 volts or less.
 A non-erase indication (OFF) will be an open circuit.
-Current limit of 60 milliamps required. - k.
+When asserted (ON) the current shall not exceed a limit of 60 milliamps. - k.
 Declassify Status.
-A Declassify indication (ON) shall be 0.55 volts or less.
+A declassify indication (ON) shall be 0.55 volts or less.
 A non-declassify indication (OFF) will be an open circuit.
 No discrete control line shall be available at the download port.
-Current limit of 60 milliamps required.
+When asserted (ON) the current shall not exceed a limit of 60 milliamps.

-10.7.10 Voltage.
+10.7.10 Voltage